mmeyer2k/dcrypt/README.md

 ```

 ### Other AES-256 Modes
+If you read to this point then you are a committed crypto nerd, congrats.
 Other AES-256 encryption modes are supported out of the box.

 | Class Name           | OpenSSL Cipher   | Further Reading |